snijderlab/rustyms-imgt/readme.md

 * library - the library which ends up on crates.io
 * shared - shared code between the library and generate binary

-Run `cargo run --release` from inside the generate folder to update the binary germline files based on the `imgt.dat.Z` in the `data` folder.
+Run `cargo run --release` from inside the generate folder to update the binary germline files based on the `imgt.dat` in the `data` folder.